On properties of the space of quantum states and their application to construction of entanglement monotones

-The main problem of using these functional constructions in the infinite dimensional case consists in the fact that in this case it is necessary to apply them to functions with singular properties such as discontinuity and unboundedness (including possibility of the infinite values).
-For instance, the von Neumann entropy -- one of the main characteristics of quantum states -- is a continuous and bounded function in finite dimensions, but it takes the value $+\infty$ on the dense subset of the set of states of infinite dimensional quantum system.
+The main problem of using these functional constructions in the infinite dimensional case consists in necessity to apply them to functions with singular properties such as discontinuity and unboundedness (including possibility of the infinite values).
+For instance, the von Neumann entropy -- one of the main characteristics of quantum states -- is a continuous and bounded function in finite dimensions, but it takes the value $+\infty$ on a dense subset of the set of states of infinite dimensional quantum system.
 The other problems are noncompactness of the set of quantum states and nonexistence of inner points of this set (considered as a subset of the Banach space of trace class operators).
-All these features lead to very "unnatural" behavior of the above functional constructions and to breaking of validity of several "elementary" results (for example, the well known Jensen's inequality may not hold for a measurable convex function).
-So, the special analysis is required to overcome these problems.
-The main instruments of this analysis are the following two properties of the set of quantum states as a convex topological space: \begin{itemize} \item weak compactness of the set of measures, whose barycenters form a compact set; \item openness of the barycenter map (in the weak topology), \end{itemize} proved in \cite{H-Sh-2} and in \cite{Sh-6} respectively and described in detail in section 2.

-These properties reveal the special relations between the topology and the convex structure of the set of quantum states.
+All these features lead to very "unnatural" behavior of the above functional constructions and to breaking validity of several "elementary" results (for example, the well known Jensen's inequality may not hold for a measurable convex function).
+So, a special analysis is required to overcome these problems.
+The main tools of this analysis are the following two properties of the set of quantum states as a convex topological space: \begin{itemize} \item[1)] the weak compactness of the set of measures, whose barycenters form a compact set, \item[2)] the openness of the barycenter map (in the weak topology), \end{itemize} proved in \cite{4} and \cite{5} respectively and described in detail in~\S\,\ref{s1}.
+These properties reflect the special relations between the topology and the convex structure of the set of quantum states.